itsgeorgema/chessbot-bopsi/rules.md

-# ACM Chess Rules
+# RULES

 ## Overview

-ACM Chess is a variant of traditional chess played on a **6x6 board** with modified rules and piece compositions.
+variant of traditional chess played on a **6x6 board** with modified rules and piece compositions.
 Each player starts with:

 - **6 Pawns**
 - **1 Castle** (Rook) on the far-left side